-Cranfield is registered on the ESFA Register of Apprenticeship Training Providers (RoATP) and is subject to inspection by Ofsted to assure the quality of all of its apprenticeship provision.
-The University closely monitors its compliance with relevant regulatory expectations and ESFA funding requirements through regular internal and external assurance mechanisms, under the auspices of dedicated apprenticeship quality groups within the University's governance structure.
+Cranfield is registered on the Education and Skills Funding Agency (ESFA) Apprenticeship Provider and Assessment Register (APAR) as both a Main Provider and End Point Assessment Organisation (EPAO) and is subject to external regulator Audit and /or inspection by ESFA, Ofsted and the OfS to assure the quality and compliance of all of its apprenticeship provision.
+The University closely monitors its compliance with relevant regulatory expectations through regular internal and external assurance mechanisms, under the auspices of dedicated apprenticeship quality groups within the University's governance structure.
+Cranfield's apprenticeship provision was audited by ESFA in September 2023 and rated as "Satisfactory1" in relation to funding compliance, and the provision was also judged 'Good' by Ofsted following a routine full inspection in January 2024.
 It is therefore considered that the risk of Cranfield losing its ability to allow apprentices to complete their apprenticeships is low.

-Closure of an academic centre or subject area within the University
+Closure of a particular academic centre or subject area within the University

 Cranfield has a wide variety of academic centres of a range of sizes operating within the University, each offering a number of courses.
 As part of strategic planning, the development of subject specialisms or changes in the marketplace it is possible that the University may make a decision to close an academic centre offering a subject or group of subjects.
-It is therefore considered that the risk of closure of an academic centre within the University is that it is possible.
+It is therefore considered that the risk of closure of a particular academic centre within the University is that it is possible.
 The University is however committed to delivering the courses it offers places to students and enrols students on, and measures (detailed below) will be put into place to mitigate the closure should this happen.